treenq/treenq/README.md

 # treenq

-Platform as a Code for Kubernetes to let you build, deliver, provision cloud applications and dependencies.
+An open-source Platform as Code for Kubernetes to simplify app delivery, cloud resource provisioning, and infrastructure management.

 ## Demo